FransFaase/IParse/README.md

 IParse
 ------
-IParse is an interpretting parser, meaning that it reads a grammar and interpret this to parse another file.
+IParse is an interpreting parser, meaning that it reads a grammar and interpret this to parse another file.
 It also uses a parsing driven scanner approach, where the parser calls the scanner to see if a certain type of